 1. Internal Audit Has a Global Scope of Risks

 Though internal audit teams may find it easy to reference the same schedules, checklists, programs, and controls to test from year to year, a more effective internal audit function considers whether its activities align with enterprise-wide risk coverage.
 One indication of an excellent audit team is that they align their audit plan and scoping areas with the business’s evolving risks and growth areas.

 One way audit departments achieve this is by educating themselves about new compliance standards, regulatory frameworks, and changing laws, particularly in regions or countries where the business is expanding.
 For global companies continuing to grow internationally, internal audit teams can help by performing global reviews and ensuring that risk is being managed appropriately across new countries and regions.
 As risks increase in number and complexity, it’s essential to have an enterprise risk management plan that ensures coverage over the global scope of risks.

 - The audit plan lacks perspective on the organization as a whole

-- The team is picking the same boilerplate risk and control lists and running checklist audits, or is only focused on SOX instead of operational audits
+- The team chooses the same boilerplate risks, and controls, and checklist audits, or they only focus on SOX instead of operational audits

 - The audit scope is repetitive year after year